A cooperative culture of integrity and transparency

 The fight against climate change

 Iberdrola's commitment to fighting climate change aims to actively contribute to a low-carbon sustainable future and drive social and economic development through the creation of jobs and wealth.
-Having reduced its CO2 emissions below 150 grams per kWh by the end of the 2020 financial year - a figure half or almost three times lower than those of our main competitors - Iberdrola has set itself the environmental target of be carbon neutral in Europe by 2030 - its CO2/kWh emissions are already two thirds lower than the European average - and to reduce its global CO2 emissions by 86%, to 50g/kWh (70g/kWh by the end of 2025).
+Having reduced its CO2 emissions to 98 grams per kWh by the end of the 2020 financial year - a figure half or almost three times lower than those of our main competitors - Iberdrola has set itself the environmental target of be carbon neutral in Europe by 2030 - its CO2/kWh emissions are already two thirds lower than the European average - and to reduce its global CO2 emissions by 86%, to 50g/kWh (70g/kWh by the end of 2025).

 Throughout their respective life cycles, the group's businesses produce interactions with various ecosystems, landscapes and species.
 Iberdrola is therefore committed to encouraging ecosystem biodiversity by establishing new and sustainable projects in a way that fosters harmonious coexistence and conserves, protects and promotes the development and growth of the natural heritage.
 It also seeks to implant a social culture that heightens awareness among all its stakeholders of the need to protect biodiversity.